Lehigh Division: Previous Lehigh Division trackage, the Susquehanna Branch

 The Lehigh Division used to continue past Dupont, Pennsylvania all the way to Mehoopany, Pennsylvania.
 However, the railroad separated the tracks past Dupont from the Lehigh Division and designated those tracks as a new rail line called the Susquehanna Branch.
 The Susquehanna Branch is not just former Lehigh Division original trackage, it is also former Lehigh Line original trackage and former Lehigh Line Mountain Cutoff trackage, all built by the Lehigh Valley Railroad.

-At Dupont (its south end) on the Susquehanna Branch, descending traffic can switch northeast to the Taylor Yard in Taylor, Pennsylvania (CPR), or cross west beyond I-81 and US 11 to traverse the descent from Dupont, Avoca, Pennsylvania (below the Airport and I-81) and alongside the steep descent along Railroad Street in Duryea, Pennsylvania through the Duryea Yard near Pittston, Pennsylvania along, then up river on the former Lehigh Valley Railroad/Lehigh Line trackage to Mehoopany about half-way to Sayre, Pennsylvania.
+At Dupont, the line's south end on the Susquehanna Branch, descending traffic can switch northeast to the Taylor Yard in Taylor, Pennsylvania (CPR), or cross west beyond I-81 and US 11 to traverse the descent from Dupont, Avoca, Pennsylvania below the Airport and I-81 and alongside the steep descent along Railroad Street in Duryea, Pennsylvania through the Duryea Yard near Pittston, Pennsylvania along, then up river on the former Lehigh Valley Railroad/Lehigh Line trackage to Mehoopany about half-way to Sayre, Pennsylvania.

-At Mehoopany (its north end), the Susquehanna Branch, interchanges with the Norfolk Southern Railway Lehigh Secondary (its beginning) which runs from Mehoopany to Sayre and it is also former Lehigh Valley Railroad trackage/former Lehigh Line original trackage.
+At Mehoopany, the line's northern end, the Susquehanna Branch, interchanges with the Norfolk Southern Railway Lehigh Secondary, its beginning, which runs from Mehoopany to Sayre and it is also former Lehigh Valley Railroad trackage/former Lehigh Line original trackage.
 The Lehigh Secondary is leased to the Lehigh Railway and it connects to the Norfolk Southern Railway Southern Tier Line at the Sayre Yard in Sayre.
 The Southern Tier Line helps bring trains to freight stops in the New York state and to the Great Lakes.